chaseScallons/chaseScallons/README.md

 <br>
 <br>
 Education:
-Currently, I'm a senior at The University of Texas at Dallas, pursuing a BS in Computer Science.
-My focus is on dual specializations in Artificial Intelligence and Cybersecurity.
+Bachelor of Science in Computer Science | The University of Texas at Dallas
 <br>
 <br>
 Industry Interest: